AMS 102, Elements of Statistics

 - Follow the instructions to register.

-- When prompted, you can click the “Use an Access Code” option if you purchased from Follett, or can BUY HERE using a Credit Card or Paypal.
+- When prompted, you can click the “Use an Access Code” option if you purchased from the Bookstore, or can BUY HERE using a Credit Card or Paypal.

 - Once you complete this transaction, you can click “Go to Your Course"